D2KLab/HarvestingTablesInTheWild/report/report.md

 One such example are HTML tables.
 From human perspective they are intuitively easy to understand (just by looking at them), but for a machine they are difficult to assess because of the graphical nature of them: all the little visual details (such as delimiters and orientation) matter a lot.
 At the same time, the tables themselves usually just contain the data (e.g. statistics), while the surrounding text (headers, captions and description) gives this data meaning.
-For example, the information pair "TSLA, 2007-12-03, 1234" is useless if we do not know what we are dealing with stock prices.
+For example, the information pair "TSLA, 2007-12-03, 1234" is useless if we do not know that we are dealing with stock prices.

 As we will outline in Section 2, there has already been significant academic work in the field of semantic table interpretation.
 To develop, compare and optimize these systems however, large datasets are required.